-- Unused portions of formula, breast milk or other liquids shall be discarded after each feeding. - Baby food shall be served from a dish unless the whole contents of the jar will be served - Each child's bottle MUST have their name on it.
+- Unused portions of formula, breast milk or other liquids shall be discarded after each feeding. - Baby food shall be served from a dish unless the whole contents of the jar will be served. - Each child's bottle MUST have their name on it. - Toddler cups will be cleaned out every night.
+No juice, milk or water will be kept in cups overnight.